Jackal (video game): Other platforms

 In Europe, Konami released ports of Jackal for the ZX Spectrum, Amstrad CPC and Commodore 64 in 1988.
 An MS-DOS version was released in North America in 1989 alongside a different Commodore 64 port.
 These versions were roughly based on the arcade game.
-A ROM image of the NES Jackal is included in the Windows PC compilation Konami Collector's Series: Castlevania & Contra released in 2002 in North America.
-However, the game is inaccessible by legitimate means and can only be found by extracting it from the executable.
+A ROM image of the NES Jackal is included in the Windows PC compilation Konami Collector's Series: Castlevania & Contra released in 2002 in North America, but the game is inaccessible by legitimate means and can only be found by extracting it from the executable.
 The game is virtually identical to the original NES release, aside from the updated copyrights date.